- Chart

 Overview

-The iShares 7-10 Year Treasury Bond ETF (IEF) seeks to track the performance of an index composed of U.S. Treasury bonds with maturities between seven and ten years.
-It provides investors with exposure to investment-grade U.S. government debt within a specific maturity range, aiming for capital preservation and income generation.
+The iShares 7-10 Year Treasury Bond ETF (IEF) seeks to track the performance of an index composed of U.S. Treasury bonds with remaining maturities between seven and ten years.
+Its primary focus is on providing investors with exposure to the intermediate-term U.S. Treasury bond market, offering a blend of yield and interest rate sensitivity.

 Reputation and Reliability